eclipse-theia/theia/dev-packages/localization-manager/README.md

 The `@theia/localization-manager` package is used easily create localizations of Theia and Theia extensions for different languages.
 Its main use case is to extract localization keys and default values from `nls.localize` calls within the codebase.
+Additionally, it uses the [DeepL API](https://www.deepl.com/docs-api) to automatically translate any missing localization values.

 ## Additional Information